AutomatedAlchemy/livestream_script_generator/README.md

 - Internet access for image scraping

 ## How to Contribute
-We welcome contributions of all forms.
-Feel free to fork the project or contribute directly.
-If you have ideas or feedback, do not hesitate to open an issue or a pull request.
-Detailed guidelines are available in our CONTRIBUTING.md.
+I welcome all forms of engagement, from GitHub stars to feedback and pull requests.
+Every interaction, question, or contribution is valuable and helps drive this project forward.

 ## Support and Donations
 This project incurs costs for livestream hosting and compute.
-If you find this project useful or interesting, please consider supporting us through donations.
-Details can be found in the DONATIONS.md file.
+If you find this project useful or interesting, please consider supporting it through donations.

 ## Contact
 For more information, collaboration, or feedback, please contact me [here](https://github.com/Probst1nator).